-- In the beginning of my direct sales career I would get so passionate about the business that I’d suddenly develop a massive case of ‘verbal diarrhea’ and scare people away with information overload.
+- At the beginning of my direct sales career, I would get so passionate about the business that I’d suddenly develop a massive case of ‘verbal diarrhea’ and scare people away with information overload.

-- I found it difficult to schedule time to meet in person for a coffee.
-At the time I was working in a full-time job, running my direct sales business and studying for my masters degree.
-Then when I stopped working in a job and focused completely on my business, I had young children.
-Trying to find time for a coffee (working around naps and babysitters) was a nightmare.
-Interestingly, when I did meet them for coffee and a chat (and I kept the verbal diarrhea in check), I often had them signed up before the coffee even arrived.
+- I found it challenging to schedule time to meet in person for a coffee.
+At the time, I was working a full-time job, running my direct sales business, and studying for my master’s degree.
+Then when I stopped working a job and focused entirely on my business, I had young children.
+Finding time for a coffee (working around naps and babysitting) was a nightmare.
+Interestingly, when I met them for coffee and a chat (and I kept verbal diarrhea in check), I often had them sign up before the coffee arrived.

-- Sometimes scheduling was a such a nightmare that by the time we finally managed to catch up they’d lost interest and turned up out of politeness – if they turned up at all.
+- Sometimes scheduling was such a nightmare that by the time we finally managed to catch up, they’d lost interest and turned up out of politeness – if they turned up at all.

-- Although the ‘coffee and a chat’ is billed as a low-pressure and casual event, many prospects still feel pressured.
-You’ve bought them a coffee and they know you have given up your time especially to meet them….to talk to them about joining a business.
+- Although the perception of the ‘coffee and chat’ is a low-pressure and casual event, many prospects still feel pressured.
+You’ve bought them a coffee, and they know you have given up your time, especially to meet them….to talk to them about joining a business.
 I found that some people struggled with the situation and weren’t comfortable.

-So very early on in my career I decided that if I was going to be successful I would have to find a way to ‘seal the deal’ without ‘coffees and chats’ with each and every potential team member.
+So very early in my career, I decided that if I were going to be successful, I would have to find a way to ‘seal the deal’ without ‘coffees and chats’ with each potential team member.

-I decided to either sign people up on the spot at a party / event or over the phone.
+I decided to sign people up at a party/event or over the phone.
 And that’s what I still do.

-I’ve used a range of strategies to do this and I’ll talk you through the ones that have worked well for me.
+I’ve used many strategies to do this, and I’ll talk you through the ones that have worked well for me.